joshuef/safe_app_nodejs/README.md

 ## Documentation

-The documentation for the safenet-node-app Node.js API is available at http://docs.maidsafe.net/safe_app_nodejs/.
+The documentation for the safe-node-app Node.js API is available at http://docs.maidsafe.net/safe_app_nodejs/.

 ## Installation